• Messages

 • Programmatic access (recommended).
 Set up Workload Identity Federation during tunnel creation so your stack mints short-lived API tokens from your identity provider, fetches the tunnel token, and generates and registers a CA certificate automatically.
 Requires permission to manage federation rules, a registered OIDC issuer, and a federation rule with the org:manage_tunnels scope.

 • Manual.
 Skip programmatic access.
-After creating the tunnel, get the tunnel token, generate and register a CA certificate yourself, and supply the token and your server certificate to your deployment as secrets.
+After creating the tunnel, get the tunnel token, generate and register a CA certificate yourself, and supply the token and your server certificate to your tunnel stack as secrets.

 Create a tunnel